 the process for joining our community

-In traditional monasteries oblates are people who are affiliated with the community but are not full members of it.
-In Saint Brigid’s, oblates are our full members (or monks) of the monastery who have been through a process of learning, discerning, and prayer, and have decided to make a full and lifelong promise to the community.
+Saint Brigid of Kildare Monastery uses the term oblate differently than many other monasteries.
+In traditional, bricks-and-mortar monasteries, oblates are people who are affiliated with the community but are not members of it.
+In Saint Brigid’s, oblates are our full members (or monks) of the monastery who have been through several stages of learning, discerning, and prayer, and have decided to make a full and lifelong promise to the community.

 To belong to a community is to begin to be about more than myself.